Wmomood/Wmomood.github.io/content/posts/building_this_website.md

 +++
 date = '2025-03-12T17:22:50+08:00'
-draft = false
+draft = true
 title = 'Building this Website'
 +++

-I wanna update my site using Hugo.
+I wanna build my site using Hugo.
 Here are some logs.

 I use the Congo theme.